paolobertani/StringUTF8-procedural.js/README.md

 `index = StringUTF8GetCharactersIndex( utf8 )`

-Returns an array with the indexes of the first byte of every character in the UTF-8 string passed.
+Returns an array with the array index of the first byte of every character in the UTF-8 string passed.

 **Note:**